 LiDAR stands for Light Detection and Range.
 LiDAR is a method to measure range by targeting an object or surface with a laser to calculate the time for the reflective light to return to the receiver.
 LiDAR technology is often used for infrastructure planning and interactive experiences such as scanning buildings for projection mapping projects.

 Have you ever gone to an installation and noticed that something happened when you interacted with a screen?
-It could be a Kinect Device or a LiDAR sensor.
+It could be a Kinect Device or a LiDAR sensor used in the scanning process.
 A common LiDAR sensor used for installations are the Ouster devices.
 Rather than spending thousands of dollars on an Ouster, how about the LiDAR already in your pocket?

 Reviewing Different Apps